-Understanding that internal knowledge and external knowledge have a compounding effect
+Understanding that internal knowledge and external knowledge have a compounding effect on cross-functional collaboration

 As soon as I witnessed the value of knowledge first hand, it changed the way I thought about product marketing and sales enablement forever.
 When it comes to empowering sales teams to speak about your product, content alone is not enough.
 It’s not enough for the reps, and it’s not enough for product marketers, because content alone doesn’t give us the full story.
 Being able to see that reps need additional context beyond the data sheet you made tells you so much more than being able to see that that data sheet itself was shared.
 It’s the context around content that helps reps close deals and informs future content strategy.